This tool calculates the effective dose (mSv) with respect to the DAP value (e.g. cGy.cm2)

 Report HPA-CRCE-028 (2011); www.hpa.org.uk

-The publication gives different types of radiograph and their conversion factors: Head AP, Head PA, Head Lat, Cervical spine AP, Cervical spine Lat, Shoulder AP, Shoulder (axial), Chest PA, Chest Lat, Thoracic spine AP, Thoracic spine LAT, Lumbar spine AP, Lumbar spine Lat, Lumbo spine Lat, Lumbo-sacral joint Lat, Apdomen AP, Pelvis AP, Single Hip AP, Both Hips AP, Femur AP, Femur Lat, Knee AP, Knee Lat, Foot (dorsi-plantar), Foot (oblique)
+Head AP, Head PA, Head Lat, Cervical spine AP, Cervical spine Lat, Shoulder AP, Shoulder (axial), Chest PA, Chest Lat, Thoracic spine AP, Thoracic spine LAT, Lumbar spine AP, Lumbar spine Lat, Lumbo spine Lat, Lumbo-sacral joint Lat, Apdomen AP, Pelvis AP, Single Hip AP, Both Hips AP, Femur AP, Femur Lat, Knee AP, Knee Lat, Foot (dorsi-plantar), Foot (oblique)

 Is everything correct?
 Everywhere in the publications the effective dose for chest imaging is given as 0.02 mSv.
 But here in the calculator the values come out as 0.0002 mSv.
 Are the units wrong?